Are You Playing an Excuses Game?

 As children, we all played an excuses game and were highly skilled at it…”he made me do it…” etc. “I had to eat it because it looked so good and there wasn’t much left…it was just a little bit”…or maybe you are familiar with this one…”it’s her fault that I yelled at her (hit her).
 If she didn’t act that way, I wouldn’t have to do it!”
 There are never good excuses for bad behavior.

-What would happen if you did let all opt Are You Playing an Excuses Game?
+What would happen if you did let all those excuses go

 Bad Excuses and Good Excuses